MIC-DKFZ/semantic_segmentation/README.md

 The reason for this is the similarity of Mapillary to Cityscapes (both urban setting).
 Besides this, the use of the coarse cityscapes data can also improve the results.
 Three different strategies on how to integrate the additional data are tested.
-The best result is achieved with strategy 2 when the model is first trained on fine (<- high-resolution?) data, afterwards the model is finetuned (with reduced lr) with only the coarse data and finally the model is finetuned again (with reduced lr) on the fine data.
+The best result is achieved with strategy 2 when the model is first trained on fine annotated data, afterwards the model is finetuned (with reduced lr) with only the coarse annotated data and finally the model is finetuned again (with reduced lr) on the fine annotated data.
 The experiments show that there are strong differences in the results, depending on which data is used.

 ![Data](imgs/Data.png)